This information explains what a resting echocardiogram is and what to expect during your procedure.

 - How your blood is flowing.

-- The size of the 4 chambers of your heart
+- The size of the chambers of your heart.

 During Your Procedure

-On the day of your echo, wear a top that is easy to remove; you will need to take it off to put on a hospital gown.
-You can keep your pants or skirt on during the procedure.
+On the day of your echo, wear a top that’s easy to take off.
+You will need to take it off to put on a hospital gown.
+You can keep your pants or skirt on during your procedure.